You are not alone

 Won’t you join me in creating a faith worth having?

 I came across this work by Patricia Monaghan at a particularly low point in my journey.
 Donald Trump had been just been elected, my femalehood felt under attack by the church, and I felt lost.

 When winter comes to a woman’s soul, she withdraws into her inner self, her deepest spaces… She is creating a new universe within herself, examining and breaking old patterns, destroying what should not be revived, feeding in secret what needs to thrive.

 Winter women are those who bring into the next cycle what should be saved.
 They are the deep conservators of knowledge and power… In her calm deliberateness, she winters over our truth, she freezes out false-heartedness.

 Look into her eyes, this winter woman.
 In their gray spaciousness you can see the future.
 Look out of your own winter eyes.
-You too can see the future.”
+You too can see the future. –Patricia Monaghan

 These words calmed me, they gave me hope that the pain I felt could spur creativity and creation.
-The despair I felt lightened a little.
-The day got a little easier.
-It was a moment of direct connection with the Divine -not unlike a sacred wink from God.
+The despair I felt lightened a little and the dance got a little easier.